 Using Advanced Sensor Technology, such as Yield Monitors, Protein Monitors, Soil Sensors, Geographic Information Systems, Remote Sensing, and Analytics; we help farmers to improve input efficiency, yield production, farm management practices and profit.

 New Member Enrollment

 We're looking to make our family bigger!
 Your participation moves us forward.
-Enrollment for new members begins April 01, 2020 If you haven't done so already, please contact us and we will be happy to send you an informational pamphlet on on-farm research guidance and membership benefits.
+Enrollment for new members begins every spring.
+If you haven't done so already, please contact us and we will be happy to send you an informational pamphlet on on-farm research guidance and membership benefits.